 Understanding the Basics of Facebook Live

-There are a few additional points to note regarding the options on the service.
+There are a few additional points to note regarding the options for the service.
 The time limit of the live stream video service is four hours, and if needed, you do have the ability to block certain users.
-A key difference in this live streaming service as opposed to other similar ones like Periscope is that users can access the video at any time and the video is connected to other parts of the FB app.
+A key difference in this live streaming service, as opposed to other similar ones like Periscope, is that users can access the video at any time and the video is connected to other parts of the FB app.

 Now, let’s get into the different ways that Facebook Live marketing can help your business.